de-ceow/scala-acl/README.md

 # Play Acl Module

-*A lightweight and flexible ACL module for Play Framework.*
+*A lightweight and flexible ACL component

 [![Build Status](https://travis-ci.org/Scyks/play-acl.svg?branch=master)](https://travis-ci.org/Scyks/play-acl)

-This is a module to implement a simple Acl system to play framework.
-With this module, you can protect controller actions, or anything else.
+This is a module to implement a simple ACL system to any of your applications.
+By using the play plugin you can protect controller actions, or anything else.

 You can protect an admin area, or hide information / actions for specific users.
 It's also possible to connect a right to specific conditions for objects.